signal-fish/boilerplates/html-css-js/README.md

 2. Change the publicPath of output within the webpack.prod.js file add homepage to the package.json file when you deploy the project
     publicPath: "/repository-name/",
     "homepage": "http://signal-fish.github.io/repository-name",

+3. Change the name, description of the package.json file